Crayford Stadium: 1990s

 In 1996 Dynamic Display repeated the Grand National achievement for trainer Barry O'Sullivan.
 The Guys and Dolls competition arrived at the track in 1997.
 Pure Patches won the 1998 Gold Collar and also made the 1999 English Greyhound Derby final and Bubbly Prince won the 1999 Cesarewitch.

 2000s

 Lady Jean won the 2000 Cesarewitch, and Haughty Ted won the 2001 Gold Collar for Dinky Luckhurst.
 Racing manager Paul Lawrence parted company with the track in 2000, replaced by Harry Bull, with Danny Rayment promoted to deputy.
+Rayment went on to replace Bull as racing manager in 2006.
 Trainer Lorraine Sams introduced a greyhound to the industry in 2006 called Spiridon Louis.
 The black-and-white dog would become the 2007 Greyhound of the Year after winning the St Leger, TV Trophy and Regency.

 2010s

-A third Grand National win by the Gemma Davidson-trained Plane Daddy in 2010 continued Crayford's success with hurdle racing.
+A third Grand National win by the Gemma Davidson-trained Plane Daddy, in 2010, continued Crayford's success with hurdle racing.

 In 2015 the track resurrected the original classic Gold Collar competition and the Guys and Dolls.
 In 2017 Ladbrokes merged with Gala Coral to form Ladbrokes Coral.

-In 2018 the stadium signed a deal with SIS to race every Tuesday morning and evening, Thursday afternoon, Friday morning and Saturday morning.
+In 2018, the stadium signed a deal with SIS to race every Tuesday morning and evening, Thursday afternoon, Friday morning and Saturday morning.

+2020s

+In 2022, Entain signed a long-term deal with the Arena Racing Company for media rights, starting in January 2024.
+In 2023, the stadium held the Champion Hurdle for the first time.
+In 2024, Crayford trainer Ricky Holloway won the Golden Jacket with Dazl Rolex, the first home victory since 2007.

+Closure

+In November 2024 Entain announced their intention to close the stadium, stating that "it is no longer viable for us to continue operating the site".
+The stadium closed down after the final meeting, which was held on 19 January 2025.